The QCD Scale Parameter from the Photon Structure Function: Conclusion

-With the experimental result we are able to find a reasonable value of $\ol$.
-Experimentally, a measurement of $F^\gamma_{2,exp} (x,Q^2)$ for a $Q^2$ gives a value of $\ol$, another measurement of $F^\gamma_{2,exp} (x,Q^2)$ at a different value of $Q^2$ gives a good check on the value of $\ol$.
-This is the reason why we recommend a series of experiments to measure the photon structure functions for various values of $Q^2$ and $P^2$.
+Using experimental result, we can determine a consistent value for $\lms$.
+Specifically, a measurement of $F^\gamma_{2,exp} (x,Q^2)$ at a given $Q^2$ yields a value for $\lms$, while subsequent measurements at a different $Q^2$ scales provide a robust consistent check.
+Therefore, we recommend a systematic series of experiments to measure photon structure functions for various values of $Q^2$ and $P^2$.

 Finding the QCD scale parameter is still an open question.
-Our goal of this work is to confirm that the first proposal \cite{IW} about finding $\ol$ from the photon structure functions rather than obtaining a good value of it.
-However, the obtained value from the method we used here is reasonably good.
-Nonetheless, our future analysis needs to be more fine tuned.
-We hope that more complete analysis such as including all the vector mesons will give a better result.
-We also hope that more experiments on the photon structure functions be performed for several values of $Q^2$ and $P^2$.
-This will bring more light to the better value of the QCD scale parameter, $\Lambda_{\overline{\textrm{MS}}}$.
+The objective of this study is to confirm the initial proposal \cite{IW} regarding the extraction of $\lms$ from photon structure functions, rather than to obtain a precise value.
+Nonetheless, the value obtained using our method is reasonably good.
+Future analyses, however, will need to be more fine-tuned.
+We hope that a more complete analysis-such as including all the vector mesons-will yield better results.
+We also hope that more experiments on photon structure functions will be performed for various values of $Q^2$ and $P^2$, which will shed more light on a better value for the QCD scale parameter, $\Lambda_{\overline{\textrm{MS}}}$.